-- Using the controls, extend the outriggers to the full extended position. - Retract the inner outrigger sections about 1" to align the locking pin holes.
+- Using the controls, extend the outriggers to the full extended position. - Retract the inner outrigger sections about 1in (25 mm) to align the locking pin holes.
 (Three section outriggers only)

 Remove the outrigger pins from the storages compartments.
 Install the pins (1) into the inner sections of the outrigger and secure with the retaining pins (2).
 (Three section outriggers only).